Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

-Mapping irregular velocities onto a Cartesian grid and applying Poisson-type inversions (e.g. to relate density and peculiar velocity fields) introduce deterministic $k$-dependent factors such as $\mathbf{v}_{\mathbf{k}} \propto \mathbf{k}\,|\mathbf{k}|^{-2}\,\delta_{\mathbf{k}}$ in Fourier space, and more generally a convolution with the gridding kernel that modifies the measured power spectrum across the resolved range of scales (e.g. \cite{Courtoisetal2012,LavauxHudson2011,Offringaetal2019}).
-This deterministic factor overlays the physical spectrum across the entire resolved range, most visibly where sampling is uneven. \end{enumerate}
+\item Grid interpolation and inversion---Mapping irregular velocities onto a Cartesian grid and applying Poisson-type inversions (e.g. to relate density and peculiar velocity fields) introduce deterministic $k$-dependent factors such as $\mathbf{v}_{\mathbf{k}} \propto \mathbf{k}\,|\mathbf{k}|^{-2}\,\delta_{\mathbf{k}}$ in Fourier space and, more generally, a convolution with the gridding kernel that modifies the measured power spectrum across the resolved range of scales \citep[e.g.][]{Courtoisetal2012,LavauxHudson2011,Offringaetal2019}.
+This deterministic transfer function is superimposed on the physical spectrum across the entire resolved range, most visibly where sampling is uneven. \end{enumerate}

-The practical implications are the following: \begin{itemize} \item \textbf{Small scales} are dominated by smoothing artefacts, yielding artificially steep structure-function slopes. \item \textbf{Intermediate to large scales} may be affected by prior- and interpolation-driven biases, especially in data-poor regions. \end{itemize} Reconstruction effects are therefore \emph{not} confined to small scales; they can influence the measured scaling exponents across the full dynamic range.
-We therefore need to assess the robustness of the estimated scaling exponents.
-Although several approaches are available to evaluate the sensitivity of $\zeta(q)$ to reconstruction parameters—such as varying the smoothing kernel and grid resolution, or validating the results against mock catalogues with known input statistics—we adopt here a complementary and pragmatic strategy based on internal consistency tests and controlled mock analyses.
+The practical implications are the following: \begin{itemize} \item Small scales are dominated by smoothing artefacts, yielding artificially steep structure-function slopes. \item Intermediate to large scales may be affected by prior- and interpolation-driven biases, especially in data-poor regions. \end{itemize} Reconstruction effects are therefore not confined to small scales; they can influence the measured scaling exponents across the full dynamic range.
+We therefore assessed the robustness of the estimated scaling exponents.
+Although several approaches are available to evaluate the sensitivity of $\zeta(q)$ to reconstruction parameters—such as varying the smoothing kernel and grid resolution, or validating the results against mock catalogues with known input statistics—we adopted here a complementary and pragmatic strategy based on internal consistency tests and controlled mock analyses.

-We first compare the statistical measures computed over the entire reconstructed volumes with those obtained within well-sampled central subvolumes, where data coverage is sufficiently dense and the reconstruction is expected to be reliable.
-Specifically, we restrict the analysis to spheres of radii 234, 273 and 312 $h^{-1}$ Mpc centred at the origin of the coordinate system ($SGX, SGY, SGZ = 0$), and compare the resulting structure functions and scaling exponents with those derived from the full cubes.
+We first compared the statistical measures computed over the entire reconstructed volumes with those obtained within well-sampled central subvolumes, where data coverage is sufficiently dense and the reconstruction is expected to be reliable.
+Specifically, we restricted the analysis to spheres of radii 234, 273 and 312 $h^{-1}$ Mpc centred at the origin of the coordinate system ($SGX, SGY, SGZ = 0$), and compared the resulting structure functions and scaling exponents with those derived from the full cubes.